-Of Grenada’s 45 beaches Grand Anse is the most celebrated and with a two-mile sweeping stretch of powder-soft sand that’s lapped by inviting Caribbean waters it isn’t hard to see why.
 Backed by informal restaurants, bars and luxuriously relaxed resorts that are built no higher than the palm trees that line the sands, Grand Anse is the most popular of the island’s beaches and the perfect destination for Kuoni's fabulous Grenada all inclusive holidays.
 Just beyond the headland at the southern end of Grand Anse is the serene and less-frequented Morne Rouge Bay which is backed by tropical vegetation and blessed with shallow, calm waters that are perfect for family holidays.
 For those seeking a little indulgence can enjoy a luxury holidays at the intimate Spice Island Beach Resort, which features in the Kuoni Collection - the world's finest hand-picked holidays.

 In St George’s, the nation’s capital, both colonial British and colourful Caribbean buildings line narrow streets that rise up steeply from the natural horseshoe harbour to create one of the Caribbean’s most picturesque cities.
-Each Saturday morning St George’s vibrant market livens up the sleepy city with the bustle of local farmers selling fruit, vegetables and of course the island’s famous spices.
+Each Saturday morning St George’s vibrant market livens up the sleepy city with the bustle of local farmers selling fruit, vegetables and the island’s famous spices.
 The air is infused with the aroma of nutmeg, cocoa and vanilla while the shouts of the vendors add to a unique ambience that is undoubtedly Grenadian.
 Admire the beautiful city and its harbour from a different perspective while discovering a slice of the island’s history at the 18th Century Fort George.

 Grand Etang National Park